OSM-Notes/OSM-Notes-Ingestion/README.md

   This is configured with a scheduler (cron) and it does everything.
 - **Country Boundaries**: Updates the current country and maritime information.
   This should be run once a month.
-- **WMS Layer**: Copy the note's data to another set of tables to allow the WMS layer publishing.
-  This is configured via triggers on the database on the main tables.
 - **Data Monitoring**: Monitor the sync by comparing the daily Planet dump with the notes on the database.
   This is optional and can be configured daily with a cron.